zoxpx/pxdocs/content/concepts/internal-kvdb.md

 #### Kubernetes

-On the Portworx Spec Generator page in [PX-Central](https://central.portworx.com), under the ETCD section select the **Built-in** option to deploy Portworx with internal kvdb.
+On the Portworx spec generator page in [PX-Central](https://central.portworx.com), under the ETCD section select the **Built-in** option to deploy Portworx with internal kvdb.

 #### Mesos (DCOS)